mydoge-com/mydogemask-next-example/README.md

     }, 10000);

     // Poll to check if the user has disconnected from the extension
-    // Note: this method will throw an error if the user has disconnected
-    // Handle disconnect by catching the rejected promise or within onError callback setInterval(async () => {
+    // Promise will reject or onError will be called if the wallet is disconnected setInterval(async () => {
       const connectionStatusRes = await myDogeMask
         .getConnectionStatus(/*onSuccess, onError*/)
         .catch(console.error);
       console.log('connection status result', connectionStatusRes);
       // { "connected": true, "address": "DBKwBLEDY96jBtx1xCmjfBzp9FrNCWxnmM" }

+      if (!connectionStatusRes) {
+        console.log('disconnected')
+      }
     }, 10000);

     // Disconnect the connected address manually